tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\bgood afternoon\b"
         ],
         "responses": [
             "Hello!
-Welcome to the College Admission Desk. " "How can I assist you today?"
+Welcome to the College Admission Desk.
+How can I assist you today?"
         ]
     },